 This was easier than committing to a project w/ a genre I was unfamiliar with.

-We went back and forth for a week revising terms, payment options, track adjustments etc. The negotiations where done through email and Skype.
+We went back and forth for a week revising terms, payment options, track adjustments, etc. The negotiations were done through email and Skype.

 Here’s What We Agreed On

-In a nutshell I was suppose to be paid $400 for 4 instrumentals (synch fee) plus royalties (non exclusive deal).
+In a nutshell, I was supposed to be paid $400 for 4 instrumentals (synch fee) plus royalties (non-exclusive deal).
 I love royalties because it = more $$, but there’s no guarantee the project will go anywhere.

 I’m mean no disrespect, I’m just saying… Don’t expect what you can’t control.